mdm-code/gsnip/README.md

 ## Testing

-I am using the `testing` package from the Go standard library, so you can call `test ./... -v` or you can resort to the `Makefile` and use `make test` command.
-I am really not worried about the coverage at this stage; the program is way to simple and the test as they currenly are, they cover all of the functional bottlenecks of the program.
+I am using the `testing` package from the Go standard library, so you can call `test ./... -v`, or you can resort to `Makefile` and use `make test` command.
+I am really not worried about the coverage at this stage; the program is way to simple and the test as they currently are, they cover all of the functional bottlenecks of the program.

 ## Future plans